This article originally appeared in Livemint

 One of the most vital strategic decisions that can be made by most organizations is the accelerated shift of their legacy IT infrastructure to ‘Cloud Technology’.

 As we continue our journey through the extended new normal of the pandemic, it is crystal clear that to survive and thrive, companies will have to adapt to be able to respond to the ever-evolving needs of today’s digital consumers.
 It is not an exaggeration to say that today a successful business needs to be responsive, scalable, secure, and resilient.
 In this context, one of the most vital strategic decisions that can be made by most organizations is the accelerated shift of their legacy IT infrastructure to ‘Cloud Technology’.

 Race to Cloud – Drivers and Roadblocks

-This has brought about a situation where many fears and misconceptions related to cloud adoption cause organisations to hesitate in their cloud adoption journey.
+This has brought about a situation where many fears and misconceptions related to cloud adoption cause organizations to hesitate in their cloud adoption journey.

-In short, many of the organisations feel that the time and effort required to make the shift would just not be worth it.
+In short, many of the organizations feel that the time and effort required to make the shift would just not be worth it.